Referencing is a key aspect of good academic practice. By learning how to reference, you will:

 The Academic Service Librarians run live referencing workshops throughout the academic year.
 You can see what is coming up and book a place on our Workshops page.

-You can also watch our Introduction to Newman Harvard referencing video (16 minutes - you will need to log in to Panopto).
+You can also watch our Introduction to Newman Harvard referencing video (note: you may need to log in to Panopto to view the video).

 Referencing styles are the rules for how you should present references in assignments and reference lists.

 Birmingham Newman uses a number of different referencing styles, depending on your course and level of study:

 Our referencing guide explains how to use the Newman Harvard style of referencing.
 Along with this guide, the Library can offer you support with the general principles of referencing, and we can help you with further questions you may have about the Newman Harvard system.

 If you don't know which style to use, or if you need help with another style of referencing, ask your Module Leader.